wilskk/statify/frontend/components/Modals/File/OpenSavFile/README.md

 -   `types.ts`: Defines all TypeScript interfaces related to the component and its hook.
 -   `hooks/`: Contains `useOpenSavFileLogic.ts`.
 -   `services/`: May contain services for actual `.sav` file parsing if this logic is complex and separated (e.g., interacting with a backend or a WebAssembly SPSS reader).
--   `openSavFileUtils.ts`: May contain utility functions, for example, for specific client-side file checks or transformations if not part of the main hook/service.